 - Where Do Requirements Come From? — Requirements as the primary method of measurement and control for systems development.
 Three steps to translate an undefined need into requirements; determining the system purpose/mission from an operational view; how to measure system quality, analyzing missions and environments; requirements types; defining functions and requirements.

 - Where Does a Solution Come From? — Designing a system using the best methods known today.
-What is an architecture?
+What is architecture?
 System architecting processes; defining alternative concepts; alternate sources for solutions; how to allocate requirements to the system components; how to develop, analyze, and test alternatives; how to trade off results and make decisions.
 Establishing an allocated baseline, and getting from the system design to the system.
 Systems engineering during ongoing operation.

 - Ensuring System Quality — Building in quality during the development, and then checking it frequently.
 The relationship between systems engineering and systems testing.
 Technical analysis as a system tool.
-Verification at multiple levels: architecture, design, product.
-Validation at multiple levels; requirements, operations design, product.
+Verification at multiple levels: architecture, design, and product.
+Validation at multiple levels; requirements, operations design, and product.

-- Systems Engineering Management — How to successfully manage the technical aspects of the system development; planning the technical processes; assessing and controlling the technical processes, with corrective actions; use of risk management, configuration management, interface management to guide the technical development.
+- Systems Engineering Management — How to successfully manage the technical aspects of the system development; planning the technical processes; assessing and controlling the technical processes, with corrective actions; use of risk management, configuration management, and interface management to guide the technical development.

 - Systems Engineering Concepts of Leadership — How to guide and motivate technical teams; technical teamwork and leadership; virtual, collaborative teams; design reviews; technical performance measurement.